128technology/docs/docs/config_te_net_intf.md

 ## Configuration

-Network interface traffic engineering is configured under the `device-interface`.
+Network interface traffic engineering is configured as part of the [`network-interface`](config_command_guide.md#configure-authority-router-node-device-interface-network-interface-traffic-engineering), under the `device-interface`.
 It does not have any impact on other device interfaces, or to other network interfaces belonging to the same device interface, but it does impact associated adjacencies.

 ```
-device-interface foo
+device-interface 2
-    network-interface foo.20
-        vlan 20
-        traffic-engineering
-            enabled true
-            transmit-cap 1000000
-            traffic-profile example-profile-1
-        exit
-    exit
-    network-interface foo.30
+    network-interface east-inet
         vlan 30
         traffic-engineering
             enabled true